jnozzi/cocoadev.com/markdown/NewToCocoaXMLTree.md

 Hi,

-I just recently started using Cocoa and I was looking for some code examples of General/XMLTree in action.
+I just recently started using Cocoa and I was looking for some code examples of XMLTree in action.

-I am trying to read in an XML file, modify it and write it out again.  not much to it but I am unsure of how to proceed or if General/XMLTree is the right class for the job.
+I am trying to read in an XML file, modify it and write it out again.  not much to it but I am unsure of how to proceed or if XMLTree is the right class for the job.

 ----